BIGasLIFE/eslint-plugin-react-native-unused-styles/README.md

 ### no-unused-styles

-SDetects styles defined with StyleSheet.create that are not used in the component.
+Detects styles defined with StyleSheet.create that are not used in the component.
 Remove unused styles to keep your code clean.

 ```jsx